nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 4. ```Arraylist<String[]> ``` contains the start/end time, days and weeks of all modules the user is taking.
 <br>

-**Design of Logic.modulelogic component**
+**Design of logic.modulelogic component**

 ![logic.modulelogic Component](images/modulelogic.png)<br>

-The above figure shows the interaction between the 4 classes in ```Logic.modulelogic``` sub-component whenever a new user keys in his/her NUSMODS link.
+The above figure shows the interaction between the 4 classes in ```logic.modulelogic``` sub-component whenever a new user keys in his/her NUSMODS link.
 1. ```ModuleApiParser``` controls the API fetching logic and instantiates a HTTP GET request object to fetch a Json object from the open-sourced NUSMOD API server via ```parse()```
 2. ```ModuleApiParser ``` is called by ```ModuleHandler``` every time a new module is requested.
 4. Subsequently, ```ModuleHandler``` would clean the data and filter out any blacklisted modules provided by ```ModuleApiParser```, and stores the information into an ```ArrayList<ArrayList<String>>``` data structure to be used by ```LessonsGenerator```.